montagejs/montagejs.org/docs/serialization-format.md

 Note that object labels in a serialization (such as “loginButton” in the above example) are only used internally by Montage during the deserialization process.
 For example, the object label does not translate into a JavaScript variable at runtime.
 You __can__ reference objects within a serialization using a special JSON representation.

 You can assign initial values to an object’s properties in a serialization by adding a `properties` object to the serialization.
 For example, the Montage Button component has a `value` property that contains the string to display as the button’s label.
-The following assigns the value “Click me” to the Button component’s `value` property.
+The following assigns the value "Click me" to the Button component’s `value` property.

 ```json
 "loginButton": {